 *Cook's Note: Pico de gallo is a very simple fresh salsa made by finely chopping fresh tomato, onion, cilantro, and jalapeno.
 Season the mixture with some fresh lime juice and salt, to taste.
 Any recipe or a commercial fresh salsa is fine.

-Recipe courtesy Tony Mandola, Tony Mandola's Gulf Coast Kitchen, Houston
+Recipe courtesy of Tony Mandola, Tony Mandola's Gulf Coast Kitchen, Houston